Jeedella/Plantenna_2_Gateway/BLE/bluepy/README.md

 programming:
 - Update save_tasks so that the read values are saved in the local_storage (instead of only printed).
 - Update write_tasks so that the 'write-value' from the local_storage is written (instead of a static value).
-- Update main_control file so that the 'write-value' is only written when needed (instead of every 15 seconds).

 resreach:
 - Research into whether BLE mesh is possible using the type of bluetooth pairing bluepy makes use of.